smehta99/image-builder/README.md

 ## S3

-using the `--publish-s3 <URL>` option will push to an s3 endpoint defined in an ENV variable: `S3_URL`.
+Using the `--publish-s3 <URL>` flag or `publish-s3` config key will push to an S3 endpoint.

-You can also set the access and secret values with `S3_ACCESS` and `S3_SECRET` respectively
+Credentials for S3 can be set via environment variables.
+Use `S3_ACCESS` for the username and `S3_SECRET` for the password.

 ## Registry

-Using the `--publish-registry <URL>` option will push to a docker registry defined in an ENV variable: `REGISTRY_EP`.
-You can point to a certs directory by setting `REGISTRY_CERTS_DIR`.
+Using the `--publish-registry <URL>` flag or `publish-registry` config key will push to the passed registry base URL (not including image tag).
+Use `--registry-opts-push`/`registry-opts-push` to specify flags/args to pass to the `buildah push` command to push.

+There is an equivalent flag/config option `--registry-opts-pull`/`registry-opts-pull` whose value is passed to the `buildah push` command to pull the parent OCI image.

 ## Local

-Using the `--publish-local` option will squash the layer and copy it to a destination defined in `--publish-dest`.
+Using the `--publish-local` flag or `publish-local` config key will push the resulting OCI image to the local podman registry using `buildah commit`.